 Featured Speakers

-Featured Speakers will open each day of the event with a talk and Q&A with the audience.
+Featured Speakers opened each day of the event with a talk and Q&A with the audience.

 Loretta Parham wearing a blue top, light color glassses, earrings, and a necklace, looking directly into the camera.